dtao/aiadventures/summaries/2023-04-30-lex-fridman-yann-lecun/lex-fridman-yann-lecun.md

 the right skills and insight to have a huge impact on science in general, and artificial intelligence in particular.
-The fact that we [seem to be seeing emergence in modern AI systems][6], yet we lack a robust theoretical or mathematical undersatnding of emergence, feels imporatnt.
+The fact that we [seem to be seeing emergence in modern AI systems][6], yet we lack a robust theoretical or mathematical understanding of emergence, feels important.

 [1]: /summaries/lex-fridman-sam-altman.html
 [2]: /thoughts/three-approaches-to-ai-safety.html